MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/security-compliance-overview.md

 Data in Teams resides in the geographic region associated with your Office 365 tenant.
 Currently, Teams supports the Americas, EMEA, and APAC regions.

 > [!IMPORTANT]
-> Teams currently offers data residency in the United Kingdom and India for new tenants only.
+> Teams currently offers data residency in the United Kingdom, Canada, and India for new tenants only.
 > A new tenant is defined as any tenant that hasn’t had a single user from the tenant sign in to Teams.
-Existing tenants from the UK and India will continue to remain in the EMEA and APAC regions respectively, until a migration plan is announced (anticipated in 2018).
+Existing tenants from the UK, Canada, and India will continue to remain in the EMEA, Americas, and APAC regions respectively, until a migration plan is announced (anticipated in CY2019).

 To learn more about the launch of India and UK data residency for Teams, read Ansuman Acharya's blog post, [Microsoft Teams launches India Data Residency, other geos coming soon](https://go.microsoft.com/fwlink/?linkid=867773).

+For more info on Canada data residency for Teams, see [Microsoft Teams Launches Canada Data Residency, Australia and Japan coming soon](https://techcommunity.microsoft.com/t5/Microsoft-Teams-Blog/Microsoft-Teams-Launches-Canada-Data-Residency-Australia-and/ba-p/227178). <!-- couldn't get fwlink or aka.ms link>

 To see which region houses data for your tenant, go to the [Office 365 Admin center](https://portal.office.com/adminportal/home) > **Settings** > **Organization profile**.
 Scroll down to **Data location**.